toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     ![](./assets/deepstreamdetections.png)

-1. Customzing the PnP Application
+1. Customizing the PnP Application

     For a reference to additional sample configurations, you may peruse the samples included with the DeepStream SDK on your device at /opt/nvidia/deepstream/deepstream-4.0/samples/configs/